Last updated : February 17, 2025

 In the event of a negative result when a specimen produces creatinine levels of 5 mg/dl or greater, but less than 20 mg/dl, and the specimen’s specific gravity is greater than 1.0010 but less than 1.0200, the employer will follow their documented policy on how to handle the situation.
 When the lab report is negative dilute, the employer’s policy should be to either accept the result as is or have the donor return for a second collection.

-As with a DOT drug test, when an employee declines a retest required due to a dilute specimen, it will typically be considered a “refusal to be tested.”
+When an employee of the general workforce declines a retest due to a dilute specimen, it’s typically considered a “refusal to test.”
 Refusals to test are generally treated as a confirmed and verified positive result, and the offer of employment rescinded or current employment terminated.
 This, of course, must be specified in the company’s documented drug testing policy.

-Under both DOT and non-DOT drug testing programs, the decision for handling a negative dilute drug test result is up to the employer.
+Under both DOT and non-DOT drug testing programs, employers decide how to handle a negative dilute drug test result.
 The company should have a documented drug testing policy before conducting employee drug tests.

 The only exception is when the specimen is out of range and the MRO requires a retest.
 This protects employers by eliminating the need to make arbitrary drug testing decisions in the heat of the moment.

-In some cases, a negative dilute may be normal if the person normally consumes large amounts of water for health reasons.
-Or they may have done so on this one occasion out of concern for being able to produce a specimen.
-Policy statements can set those standards of action.
+In some cases, a negative dilute may be because the person normally consumes large amounts of water for health reasons.
+Another scenario?
+Someone who suffers from shy bladder syndrome, may have drunk a lot to enable them to produce a specimen.
+Policy statements can set specific procedures in place for these special circumstances.

 On the other hand, if the test result is a positive dilute, the “dilute” aspect is of minimal interest and the documented drug testing policy for a positive result must be followed.

-Once again, avoid consuming too much fluid before a drug test, and avoid too much caffeine or other diuretic intake, both of which can cause a negative dilute drug test result.
-Any attempt on an employee’s part to dilute the sample will likely be both identified and taken as an attempt to cheat on the test.
+Most drug tests don’t reflect a negative dilute result.
+Just avoid consuming too much fluid before the test.
+Avoid too much caffeine or other diuretic-type intake.
+These can cause a negative dilute drug test result.
+Any attempt on an employee’s part to dilute the sample will likely be identified as an attempt to cheat the test.